DOAJ/doaj/cms/pages/apply/transparency.md

 - The copyright holder should be named on the full text of all published articles (HTML and PDF).
 - If the copyright terms are described in a separate form, this should be easy to find on the website and available to all.

-#### 6. Licensing
+#### 6. Licencing

-- Licensing information should be clearly described on the website.
+- Licencing information should be clearly described on the website.
-- Licensing terms should be indicated on the full text of all published articles (HTML and PDF).
+- Licencing terms should be indicated on the full text of all published articles (HTML and PDF).
 - Content designated as Open Access must use an open licence.
-- Licensing policies about the posting of author manuscripts and published articles in third party repositories should be clearly stated.
+- Licencing policies about the posting of author manuscripts and published articles in third party repositories should be clearly stated.

 If Creative Commons licences are used, then the terms of that licence should also link to the correct licence on the Creative Commons website.